Richard Jones, 1st Earl of Ranelagh: Architect

+Richard Jones purchased, in 1700, a country estate near the Royal Court called Cranbourne Lodge, now in the Great Park at Windsor in Berkshire.
+It is known that he undertook improvements to the house.
+He was Ranger of Cranbourne Chase.

+He founded Ranelagh School at nearby Cranbourne (since moved to Bracknell).

 Irish Properties

 Richard Earl of Ranelagh owned very substantial properties in Co.
-Roscommon including the town of Roscommon, in Co.Dublin, Co.
+Roscommon including the town of Roscommon.

+He also owned tracts in Co.Dublin, Co.
 Meath and Co.
 Westmeath in the year 1704.